hhandika/segul/README.md

 1. RaXML
 2. Nexus

-The Nexus partition can be written as a charset block embedded in Nexus formatted sequences or in a separate file.
+The Nexus partition can be written as a charset block embedded in Nexus formatted sequences or be written in a separate file.

 It is now in active development.
 Our goal is to provide as many functionalities possible for alignment manipulation tasks.